 This proposal is alarming, and we must raise our voice and urge the CPUC to reconsider any move towards differential rates based on income.
 This policy would be unfair and unjust, favoring private utility companies over consumers like us.

 There are numerous perspectives from which to view this policy change, but ultimately it appears misguided and could potentially benefit the IOUs.
 What if PG&E charged us a fixed $200/month, but made our electricity 8 cents/kWh,there would be no logic to getting residential solar right?
 This will give you a sense of what is going on.

 Here is a sample protest letter that you can copy and paste:

 Dear President Reynolds and commissioners,

-Please see the petition against this plan - I have signed it.
+Please review the petition here - which I have signed.